galzo/homebridge-switchbot-bluetooth/README.md

 <a href="https://apps.apple.com/us/app/switchbot/id1087374760"> iOS App Store </a> /
 <a href="https://play.google.com/store/apps/details?id=com.theswitchbot.switchbot&hl=en&gl=US">Google Play Store</a>
 2. Register / or Login into your SwitchBot account
+3. Open the device that you want to add to this platform
+4. Click `Device Info`
+5. Copy the `BLE MAC` address
+6. add this address to the `address` property of the device in the `config.json` file